Swaegy/Windows_CA_Notify_Expiring_Certs/README.md

 ## Contributions

 Contributions are always welcome!
 If you find an error or would like to suggest an improvement, please create an issue.

+## Future Release Plan

+#### Script v3 (ReleaseDate: To Be Announced)

+The Script will read out all CAs from Active Directory.<br />
+Script accesses each CA via Remote Powershell and executes Script v2.